bnspalding/damask-esolang/README.md

 symbol (colon/semicolon) is associated with the last of the other (semicolon/colon).

 MOVE is its own inverse.
-MOVE x MOVE = id
+MOVE ⋅ MOVE = id

 **em dash (—) SHIFT:** modify the letters to the right of the em dash by shifting (positively) each of them by the value of the letter in the word to the